 Windows Snipping Tool

-This is a screen capturing tool which is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
+This is a screen capturing tool that is more urbane than the PrntScr button and contains some additional features and buttons in a GUI format.
 Other than full-screen capture, technical writers can also take freehand cropping capture of a particular screen section.

 There are various other tools, applications, and technologies used that technical writer, and document processing experts need to know are: